dive-be/laravel-stateful/README.md

 ## What problem does this package solve?

 Usually, when defining "states" or "statuses" on objects, enumeration-like values/objects are used to represent the current state of the object.

 While this approach is pragmatic and good enough for simple use cases, it tends to become a mess rapidly when complex domain logic has to be incorporated.

-This package solves this problem by using the state pattern and the concept of state machines.
+This package solves this problem by using the **state pattern** and the concept of **state machines**.

 ## Installation